Generative multi-scale modeling via spatial autoregressive transport maps: Simulation study

 Figure \ref{fig:samples_BTM} shows that the samples generated from the trained model are qualitatively similar to the observed samples.
-As expected, samples become qualitatively closer to the test fields when conditioning on low-fidelity data, because we fix some of the first map coefficients \citep[e.g.,][]{Marzouk2016,baptista2020conditional}, which amounts to fixing the large-scale features of an observed field.
-Notably, the sampled fields approximately respect the structure of the generating process, where lower fidelities are averages of cells in higher fidelities, even though this relationship is not directly encoded in the model.
+As expected, samples become qualitatively closer to the test fields when conditioning on low-resolution data, because we fix some of the first map coefficients \citep[e.g.,][]{Marzouk2016,baptista2020conditional}, which amounts to fixing the large-scale features of an observed field.
+Notably, the sampled fields approximately respect the structure of the generating process, where lower scales are averages of cells in higher scales, even though this relationship is not directly encoded in the model.

 We compare the accuracy of the methods described in Section~\ref{sec:metrics} for different training ensemble sizes $n$, computing the average log-score of the model on 50 test fields.
-See the left part of Figure \ref{fig:comparison} for the comparison between models, where our multi-fidelity transport map is the best-performing model for all ensemble sizes, with NARGP model being the second best for big $n$, and the Matérn model (which is the only model that a priori encodes the true averaging relationship between fidelities) is the second best for small $n$.
-The VAE is not competitive with NARGP or MF BTM, likely because deep models typically require a large number of training samples to achieve substantial predictive power, which is not feasible in our data-scarce regime.
+See the left part of Figure \ref{fig:comparison} for the comparison between models, where our multi-scale transport map is the best-performing model for all ensemble sizes, with NARGP model being the second best for big $n$, and the Matérn model (which is the only model that a priori encodes the true averaging relationship between resolutions) is the second best for small $n$.
+The VAE is not competitive with NARGP or MS BTM, likely because deep models typically require a large number of training samples to achieve substantial predictive power, which is not feasible in our data-scarce regime.